terminal-guy/Notes/Literature Notes/202106241327 - How to Take this course & How to use the Attached Presentation Success Journal.md

- # How to Take this course & How to use the Attached Presentation Success Journal #source #public-speaking
+ # How to Take this course & How to use the Attached Presentation Success Journal #Literature  #public-speaking

  ## 3 Ways to take the course